Algebraic models for equivariant rational homotopy theory for discrete groups: The cdga models

+We will now describe a different model structure on $\CDGA^\OG$.
+It will be needed for the connection to the equivariant minimal models of \cite{Triantafillou} as cofibrant replacements, after \cite{Scull-2008}.
+More comments on the relationship of our work with Scull's will be made in \cref{sec-scull}.
+We will need to work out three different model structures: since the work is quite long, we relegate the details and proofs to \cref{sect-two-model} for ease of reading.

 Denote by $\Vect$ the category of rational vector spaces.
 Consider $\Vect^\OG$: since $\Vect$ is an abelian category, then $\Vect^\OG$ is so, too.
+We can therefore consider $\Chz(\Vect^\OG)$, the category of non-negative cochain complexes in it.

+We will use the following injective model structure on $\Chz(\Vect^\OG)$.
+Its existence follows from \cite[4.4]{Bousfield--CosimplicialResolutions}.
+We will review it in detail in \cref{sect-model-chz}, where we also prove it is cofibrantly generated by giving explicit generating (acyclic) cofibrations.
+We use the following terminology: an object $A=\{A^n(H)\}$ in $\Chz(\Vect^\OG)$ has \emph{degrees} $n\geq 0$ and \emph{components} $H\in \OG$.

-We can therefore consider non-negative cochain complexes in it.
-This has at least two interesting model structures: a projective and an injective one.
-Scull considers the injective one in \cite[3.1]{Scull-2008}.
-Explicitly: There is a model structure on $\Chz(\Vect^\OG)$ whose weak equivalences are the quasi-isomorphisms, the cofibrations are the injections degreewise in positive degree in each component, and the fibrations are the degreewise componentwise surjective with degreewise injective kernel.
+\begin{theorem} There is a model structure on $\Chz(\Vect^\OG)$ whose weak equivalences are the quasi-isomorphisms, the cofibrations are the component-wise degreewise injections in positive degrees, and the fibrations are the degreewise component-wise surjections with degreewise injective kernel. \end{theorem}